XML RSS

 2 packages of beer yeast

 Begin by boiling down the honey and part of the water.
-Pour into a plastic container along with the rhubarb and strawberries.
+Pour into a plastic container with the rhubarb and the strawberries.
 Add the rest of the water and let cool.

 Add the yeast when mixture has cooled.